JonathanGrossman/python_basics/11_strings.md

 # string formatting example using a set and list
 text_string = "Hi world, {}.
 We have over {} varieties in stock."
 print(text_string.format(message))

+>>> 'IndexError: tuple index out of range'
 ```

-The example above is the same as the one before it except is has only one argument inside the `format()` call despite there being two placeholders `[]` in the string formatting.
+The example above is the same as the one before it, except it has only one argument inside the `format()` call despite there being two placeholders `{}` in the string formatting.
 You get an error `IndexError: tuple index out of range`, which means you have a mismatch between placeholders `{}` and arguments.

 Some people say string formatting is the "old way" because f-strings is a new way to do the same thing.
 String formatting is still very important to know because you will see it in other people's code all the time.

-to make your code easier to read and more precise, use index numbers (e.g., {0}) that correspond to the position of the arguments within .format()

 ## [Fstrings to combine string with other types](#fstrings-to-combine-string-with-other-types)